AlonsoMtzAbascal/monte-carlo-option-pricer/README.md

 European call prices from crude Monte Carlo lie on top of the analytic Black–Scholes curve across all strikes.
-The lower panel shows the error in units of the Monte Carlo standard error (a z-score): **97% of points fall within ±1.96**, exactly what an unbiased estimator should produce — the remaining discrepancy is pure sampling noise, not bias.
+The lower panel shows the error in units of the Monte Carlo standard error (a z-score). **97% of points fall within ±1.96**, exactly what an unbiased estimator should produce.
+The remaining discrepancy is pure sampling noise, not bias.

 ![Validation](figures/01_validation.png)